lekurt8/public-profile/README.md

 - Performed SWOT analysis and provided a complete picture of the 5Cs (Customers, Context, Company, Collaborators, and Competition) and the 4 Ps (Product, Price, Promotion, and Place) to executives
 - Developed success metrics for the company’s product, delivering what success looks like as the end goal

+#### MSIS 2402 (Math for Finance and Analytics with R)

+In MSIS 2402, I optimized Tesla's call center by minimizing the cost to run the call center using R. For example, I defined the objective function, decision variables, and business constraints that Tesla is facing.
+I then entered these parameters into R to find the lowest cost to run the call center.
+I helped Tesla answer questions such as how many English-speaking and Spanish-speaking agents should Tesla staff its call center and be able to meet all business constraints such as hours of operations.

+- Analyzed Tesla's business problems in staffing its call center in providing software support for its Model E1
+- Defined the objective function, decision variables, and business constraints in the Tesla case study and code them in R
+- Provided valuable insights to business problems that Tesla is facing from the results generated in R, minimizing the company costs while maintaining a fully staffed call center
+- Strategically staffed Telsa's call center and met all business constraints defined in the business case